+Defining the Blue Economy

 The sustainable use of ocean resources for economic growth, improved livelihoods, and jobs while preserving the health of ocean ecosystems.

 -The World Bank

 Powering the Blue Economy Funding

-WPTO creates a variety of funding mechanisms to support creative marine energy technology researchers and innovators across the United States.
+WPTO is using traditional and nontraditional funding opportunities to support creative marine energy technology researchers and innovators across the United States.
 These investments will not only boost the country's efforts to reduce carbon emissions and address climate change but will also create jobs and strengthen the economy at the same time.
 Additionally, WPTO provides funding for universities, national laboratories, and other research institutions through competitive programs and continues to create new ways to support marine energy advancement.

+PBE COMMUNITIES

+COLLABORATION
-Novel Methods, Rewarding Results

-WPTO organizes targeted challenges through prizes and competitions to both inspire innovators to work in marine energy and diversify ideas and funding awardees.
+Novel Methods, Rewarding Results WPTO organizes targeted challenges through prizes and competitions to both inspire innovators to work in marine energy and diversify ideas and funding awardees.
 Between 2019 and 2021, WPTO launched two multimillion-dollar prizes and a collegiate competition, bringing in applicants from industry, entrepreneurial, nonprofit, and academic sectors.

-Marine energy has not evolved at the same rate as other forms of renewable energy.
-To help accelerate technology development, PBE initiative prizes and competitions ask problem solvers across the United States to look at marine energy in new ways and design novel systems.

-These prizes and competitions are intended to be more accessible than some other DOE funding mechanisms, attracting a wider pool of applicants and a diverse group of entrepreneurs, students, academics, hardware developers, and other innovators.
-In so doing, the prizes and competitions:

-- · Unlock the potential of new, ocean-powered technologies - Enhance scientific discovery in the ocean - Provide more sustainable sources of energy for remote, coastal, and island communities.
+Marine energy has been around for centuries but has not evolved at the same rate as other forms of renewable energy.
+To help accelerate technology development, PBE-initiative prizes and competitions ask problem solvers across the United States to look at marine energy in new ways and design novel systems.
+These prizes and competitions are intended to be more accessible than traditional funding opportunities, attracting a wider pool of applicants and a diverse group of entrepreneurs, students, academics, hardware developers, and other innovators.
+In so doing, the prizes and competitions: - Unlock the potential of new, ocean-powered technologies - · Enhance scientific discovery in the ocean - Provide more sustainable sources of energy for remote, coastal, and island communities.

 So far, WPTO's prizes and competitions have attracted over 150 unique teams that have applied for and competed in PBE-initiative challenges.
 These innovators will help our country meet the impacts of climate change, spur the transition to a sustainable and equitable clean energy economy, and accelerate the creation of new jobs and professional opportunities.
 In the Waves to Water Prize, innovators create wave-powered desalination systems, which could provide drinking water for coastal communities and natural disaster recovery scenarios.
 In the Ocean Observing Prize, innovators pair marine energy with ocean observation platforms to collect the data needed to understand, map, and monitor the ocean.
 In the Marine Energy Collegiate Competition, undergraduate and graduate students offer unique solutions to the emerging marine energy industry and explore opportunities for marine energy technologies to benefit other, existing maritime industries.